ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 See the example below to learn how to create an action button which removes the article in the table.
 The table component has to be wrapped into the remove article form.

-As in many cases we want a button to be disabled when no item in a table is selected and enabled otherwise, we have a built-in mechanism for this.
+As in many cases you want a button to be disabled when no item in a table is selected and enabled otherwise, there is a built-in mechanism for this.
 To enable it you need to add the `ibexa-toggle-btn-state` CSS class to the form element alongside `data-toggle-button-id` data-attribute which holds the id of the button which should be enabled/disabled after a checkbox state change.

 Next, pass a button under the `action` parameter to the table headline.